tw4l/addext/README.md

 ### Installation

+#### Install Siegfried

 #### Install via git clone/download

-The easiest way to install addext.py is to clone or download this repository and then run the script with `python addext.py [options]"`.
+The easiest way to install addext.py is to clone or download this repository and then run the script with `python /path/to/addext.py [options]`.

+If taking this route, install additional Python library dependencies: `pip install -r requirements.txt` or `pip install inquirer` (this may require sudo permissions).

 #### Install via PyPI

 addext can also be installed via `pip install addext`.
-This will install a script in the `/usr/local/bin` directory so that addext can be called from anywhere with simply `addext.py [options]`.
+This will install a script in the `/usr/local/bin` directory (assuming a Linux/macOS installation) so that addext can be called from anywhere with simply `addext.py [options]`.

 Note that because addext requires the `pronom.db` database to be in the same directory as the script, this installation method requires an extra step.
 After `pip install addext`, find where pip installed the `pronom.db` file and either copy or link the file to `/usr/local/bin` (this will require sudo permissions):